remiadon/remiadon.github.io/_posts/2019-07-24-a-more-flexible-lcm.md

 Unfortunately, If we implement this algorithm keeping the dependency with pandas, we will have many calls to `.iloc`.
 What the original LCM implementation does is it access a reduced dataset before counting occurences of each item in this reduced dataset, and this operation is done many times ...

-For example, if we just discovered the 2-length itemset {2, 4} and we want to check for its closeness (*first parent test*), we have to do something like
+For example, if we just extended a 1-length item to obtain the 2-length itemset *{2, 4}*, and we want to check for its closeness (*first parent test*), we have to do something like

 {% highlight python %}
 new_tids = item_to_tids[2] & item_to_tids[4]